railwayapp/nixpacks/docs/pages/docs/providers/scheme.md

  # {% $markdoc.frontmatter.title %}

- Scheme is detected is there is a `haunt.scm` file found.
+ Scheme via [haunt](https://dthompson.us/projects/haunt.html) is detected is there is a `haunt.scm` file found.

  ## Install